bright/new-www/content/jobs/scala-developer.md

 ## preferred skills and qualifications ✅

-* at least 5 years of experience in backend development
+* **at least 5 years of experience in backend development**
-* experience with complex system design
+* experience with complex system design and web security
-* experience with a high level programming language such as Scala or Java/Kotlin (only if you would like to switch)*
+* experience with a high level programming language such as Scala or Java/Kotlin (only if you would like to switch)
-* familiarity with AWS or other Cloud providers
+* familiarity with **AWS or other Cloud providers**
-* experience with web security and identity management
 * experience with observability and continuous delivery tools (e.g. Prometheus, Jenkins)
 * experience with databases, in particular SQL-like, MongoDB, Redis
 * very good communication skills both in English and Polish